jmenzke/pox-monitor/README.md

 ## Features

-- Read data from a pulse oximeter device
+- Read data from a pulse oximeter device (Masimo RAD-97)
 - Display heart rate and oxygen saturation in a web interface (HTML)
 - Grafana dashboards for real-time and historical POX data
 - Open source and modifiable under AGPL-3.0